Accompanying a patient in intensive care

 The patient’s reactions

 The stay in the intensive care unit is a strange time for the patient, especially if he or she goes through one or more phases of coma or confusion.
 He or she may have hallucinations, or imagine things: it is not uncommon for patients to have delusions that are the consequence of the disease or of the treatments put in place.
-This will disappear as his condition improves, but he may have strange memories of it: don’t hesitate to discuss this with him.
+This will disappear as their condition improve, but they may have strange memories of it: don’t hesitate to discuss this with them.

-Allowing him to verbalize hallucinations or anxieties by reassuring him can allow him to regain some calm during his stay and Talking about it after discharge can also reassure the patient that what is called “resuscitation delirium” is a sometimes unpleasant but completely normal event!
+Allowing them to verbalize hallucinations or anxieties by reassuring them can allow them to regain some calm during his stay and Talking about it after discharge can also reassure the patient that what is called “critical care delirium” is a sometimes unpleasant but completely normal event!